Search

 The Lesedi Solar Power Park, November 2022.
 Photo courtesy of Michael Khan.

 The neighbourhoods in which people grow up and live can determine their development pathways.
-We want to change their trajectories for the better.
+We want to change these trajectories for the better.

 Our place-based synergies projects